KotlinForFabric/Awesome-Kotlin-Fabric/README.md

 * [libreg](https://github.com/CursedMC/libreg)

 ### Serializers

+All allow you to target any kotlinx.serialization dataformat you want to use.

 * [KInventory](https://github.com/CmdrNorthpaw/kinventory)
-  - allows you to serialize Inventories to any kotlinx.serialization dataformat you want to use
+  - allows you to serialize Inventories

 ### Storage